chnyda/taikungoclient/client/docs/CScheduleDto.md

 HasIncludedNamespaces returns a boolean if a field has been set.

-### SetIncludedNamespacesNil

-`func (o *CScheduleDto) SetIncludedNamespacesNil(b bool)`

- SetIncludedNamespacesNil sets the value for IncludedNamespaces to be an explicit nil

-### UnsetIncludedNamespaces
-`func (o *CScheduleDto) UnsetIncludedNamespaces()`

-UnsetIncludedNamespaces ensures that no value is present for IncludedNamespaces, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)